danielmtavares/AndroidBootCamp/GridImageSearch/README.md

 **Overview:** This is a Google Image Search app which allows a user to select search filters and paginate results infinitely.

-Time spent: 6 hours so far
+Time spent: 9 hours spent in total

 User Stories:
 -------------